Online Master’s Programs in Health Law & Policy

 - Expected Time to Completion: 18 months

 The program is designed for those without a law degree and will begin with introductory and review classes on law fundamentals.
-The core classes are in healthcare compliance and the law of patient care, and electives include biotechnology; food and drug law; and bioethics.
+The core classes are in healthcare compliance and the law of patient care, and electives include biotechnology, food and drug law, and bioethics.

 The program consists of a minimum of 31 credits.
 Some courses are offered on-campus, but earning the degree exclusively through online offerings is possible.
 No LSAT, GMAT, or GRE scores are required.
-Notably, Seton Hall Law School also offers an online master of law (LLM) degree in health law.
+Seton Hall Law School also offers an online master of law (LLM) degree in health law.

 - Location: Newark, New Jersey